Do I need a doctor’s referral?

 The cost per session (50 minutes) is $200 as per current year guidelines put out by the Psychologists’ Association of Alberta.
 Other fees are also inline with PAA rates.

 What forms of payment do you take?

 Payment can be received in the form of credit, debit, or direct billing.
 Direct billing must be approved and all transactions must be addressed before you leave the office.

 Which companies can you direct bill?

-Yes, we can direct bill many insurance providers.
-These include Alberta Blue Cross, Green Shield, SSQ, Alberta School Employee Benefit Plan as well as providers accessible through Telus Health.
+Yes, we can direct bill a number of insurance providers.
+These include Alberta Blue Cross, Green Shield, SSQ, Alberta School Employee Benefit Plan as well as some providers accessible through Telus Health.

 Is your office accessible?

 We are located in an old historic building on Whyte Avenue called the Dominion Hotel.
 There are 2 steps at the front door on the front.
 Once inside the doors, there is a hallway and an elevator to bring you to our office on the 3rd floor.
 Our building is accessible for most people who are able to walk with walker/cane/mobility device etc. If you are wheelchair bound we will work with you to bring you in the back of the building where there is a ramp.

 What is the parking situation like by your office?